SosirisTseng/BEBI-5009/docs/julia/README.md

 # Install and run Julia

-1. [Download Julia](https://julialang.org/downloads/).
+[Download Julia](https://julialang.org/downloads/) and install.
 You could give version `1.6-rc1` a try because it loads much fater than previous versions.

+## REPL workflow

+Run the julia REPL (terminal) and start typing.

+## Jupyter workflow

+This workflow suits demonstration

-2. Open the Julia terminal and enter the following commands to install IJulia, the Julia kernel for Jupyter notebooks.
+Open the Julia terminal and enter the following commands to install IJulia, the Julia kernel for Jupyter notebooks.

 ```julia
 using Pkg